hedyl2/qctemplate-l4d2/README.md

 20,000 | If your model exceeds this vertex count, you will need to split it up into multiple parts

 55,000 | If your model exceeds this vertex count, decals applied to the model may crash your game and the $nodecal "1" parameter will be required.
+LOD meshes also contribute to this vertex count, so they should be removed.

 75,000 | If your model exceeds this vertex count, your model may compile with errors, or perhaps fail to compile at all